mdwalters/meowmail/README.md

-# meowmail
+# MeowMail
-📬 An mod-mail bot for Revolt
+An mod-mail bot for Revolt